microsoft/SizeBench/docs/Opening a Session.md

 calls on a background thread as they can be quite slow and DIA is thread-affinitive as a COM API.
 So a Session is created via the Session.Create static function that returns an awaitable Task.

+When creating a Session you can optionally specify a `SessionOptions` object which for now only has the ability to configure `SymbolSourcesSupported`.
+By default, all symbol sources are supported.
+A session can basically "opt out" of supporting some types of symbols as a performance optimization.
+For example, very large binaries can have immense amounts of PDATA and XDATA, but a team may only care about optimizing the size of code or data in their binary, so they can open a session with only `SymbolSourcesSupport.Code` or `SymbolSourcesSupported.Code | SymbolSourcesSupported.DataSymbols` to avoid the parsing costs of other symbol types and memory consumption.

 When getting a Session ready, we need to do a bunch of things in a careful order to ensure the Session has all the global state it will need before we give it back to a caller.
 That way they can call other APIs in whatever order they want (say, loading all the wasteful virtuals first, then all the static libraries, then all the